alecklandgraf/adventofcode/README.md

 # advent

-My, Aleck Landgraf and friends, solutions to some of the Advent of Code 2015's quests. http://adventofcode.com
+My (and friends) solutions to some of the Advent of Code 2015's quests.
+http://adventofcode.com

 ### Solutions